-Galaxy of Terror is unashamedly a series of kills strung together with gore moments and effects.
-But so were the majority of films in its genre at the time.
-Worth viewing if only out of interest for the practical effects work.
+Galaxy of Terror is unashamedly a series of kills strung together with gore moments and effects—but so were the majority of films in its genre at the time.
+It’s worth viewing, if only out of interest for the practical effects work.

 No comments: